 “Hey [Name]”, or “Hi [Nickname]”

 After you’ve got the greeting out of the way, you can add a short sentence or two to give context to your message, preface the reason for the email, or offer an extended greeting.
 (Even better, go beyond mere personalization and focus on individualization).
+You should consider creating a business email template to work off and personalize it for each person you are reaching out to.

 4. Clear and concise email copy